Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Introduction

 \section{Introduction}

-In quantum computing, one key area of interest is to investigate if quantum computers could accelerate classical machine learning tasks in data analysis and artificial intelligence, giving rise to an interdisciplinary field known as \emph{quantum machine learning}~\cite{biamonte2017quantum}.
+In quantum computing, one key area is to investigate if quantum computers could accelerate classical machine learning tasks in data analysis and artificial intelligence, giving rise to an interdisciplinary field known as \emph{quantum machine learning}~\cite{biamonte2017quantum}.
 As the quantum analogs of classical neural networks, \emph{parameterized quantum circuits} (PQCs)~\cite{benedetti2019parameterized} have gained significant attention as a prominent paradigm to yield quantum advantages.
 PQCs offer a concrete and practical way to implement quantum machine learning algorithms in noisy and intermediate-scale quantum (NISQ) devices~\cite{Preskill2018quantumcomputingin}, rendering them well-suited for a diverse array of tasks~\cite{kandala2017Hardware,cerezo2022VariationalQuantumState,cao2019QuantumChemistryAge,panDeepQuantumNeural2023,renExperimentalQuantumAdversarial2022,Huang2021Experimental,mitarai2018quantum,perez-salinas2020data}.

 To establish the practical significance of quantum machine learning, an ongoing pursuit is to demonstrate their superiority in solving real-world learning problems compared to classical learning models, including the most commonly used deep neural networks~\cite{lecun2015DeepLearning}.
-For typical supervised learning tasks, such as image classification and price prediction, the goal is to construct a model to learn a mapping function from the input to output via training data sets.
-Their essential mathematical forms are approximating high-dimensional functions.
-Powerful tools from approximation theory provide fruitful mathematical frameworks for understanding the ``black magic'' of deep learning by establishing approximation error bounds of deep neural networks in terms of \emph{width}, \emph{depth}, and \emph{the number of weights and neurons}, see e.g.\ Refs.~\cite{barron1993universal,yarotsky2018optimal,yarotsky2020phase,petersen2018optimal,shen2020deep,lu2021deep,shen2022optimal} and references therein.
+Typical supervised learning tasks, such as image classification and price prediction, aim to construct a model to learn a mapping function from the input to output via training data sets.
+Essentially, the goal is to approximate multivariate functions.
+This viewpoint leads to the celebrated \emph{Universal Approximation Theorem}~\cite{cybenko1989approximation,hornik1989multilayer}, which limits what neural networks can theoretically learn.
+Recently, powerful tools from approximation theory have been utilized to establish a fruitful mathematical framework for understanding the ``black magic'' of deep learning by establishing non-asymptotic approximation error bounds of deep neural networks in terms of the \emph{width}, \emph{depth}, \emph{number of weights (neurons)} and function complexities, see e.g.\ Refs.~\cite{barron1993universal,yarotsky2017ErrorBoundsApproximations,yarotsky2018optimal,petersen2018optimal,yarotsky2020phase,shen2020deep,lu2021deep,shen2022optimal,weinan2022barron,jiao2023DNNReLUSineExponential,jiao2023deep} and references therein.